Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-60-the-calm-and-the-storm.md

 "I *like* my *Oak*-leys," Ferd declared, happily.
 "Keep too-bright shimmer out of face!"

 "They have words to describe different kinds of shimmer, which is why we think they might be able to see polarization.
-That and the water trick…" Wilde shrugged.
+That and the water trick..."
+Wilde shrugged.
 "Damn useful, at any rate.
 Too bad they don’t much care for wide open skies."

 Tooko duck-nodded and glanced up at his in-system map. "...Three minutes to the debris field.
 Frasier, you ready?"